-Graduate Portfolio: For those who continue on to complete the K-8 Master of Arts in Teaching degree, the classroom-based action research project and the Graduate Portfolio are your final capstone projects.
-These consist of research to show how your expanding knowledge base supports your ongoing and future practice as a teacher and a portfolio structured around standards-based framing statements using artifacts of practice collected from your curriculum studies, practica, student teaching experience, and your action research project.
+Capstone Coursework (Gate 4): Classroom Research and Graduate Portfolio.
+After receiving the graduate certificate (and DEED issued Alaska permanent teaching license), the final steps to complete the K-8 Master of Arts in Teaching degree include conducting a classroom-based action research project and writing your professional Graduate Portfolio.
+The research project is designed to show how your expanding knowledge base supports your ongoing and future practice as a teacher and the portfolio is structured around standards-based framing statements using artifacts of practice collected from your curriculum studies, practicums, student teaching experience, and your action research project.
 These professional products are completed in ED626 and ED698, the capstone courses in the MAT program.
 TIP: Keep track of student work, projects, pictures, and other artifacts of practice as you go through your practicum and graduate courses!